Miss Ecuador: History

-Representatives from the 24 provinces that make up Ecuador compete annually for the title of Miss Ecuador among others.
-Miss Ecuador selects representatives for two of the Big Four international beauty pageants, Miss Universe and Miss International.
+Representatives from the 24 provinces that make up Ecuador compete annually for the title of Miss Ecuador.
+Since 2024, Miss Ecuador has sent its winner to Miss International.
 In addition, the pageant also selects candidates to represent Ecuador in other international contests such as Reina Hispanoamericana, Miss United Continents and Miss Landscapes International.
+In the past, Miss Ecuador sent representatives to: Miss Universe until 2023, Miss World until 2012, Miss Earth until 2004, Miss Supranational until 2017 and Miss Grand International until 2018.

+Previous contestants have included Rosa Torres who became a member of parliament in 2025.